AudreyNa/Piglatinator/README.md

 # Piglatinator
-turns any sentence into pig latin
+Turns any sentence into pig latin